thoth-tech/documentation/docs/OnTrack/Front End Migration/Migration/Regular_Migration_Step.md

-# You should do this after Create the Branch and Finish the Initial Migration.
+# You should do this after Create the Branch and Finish the Initial Migration

 > Trimester 2 2022 – SIT374